brookesnellings/Museumly/README.md

-# Brooke's Project Template
+# Museumly

-#### My personal template for web applications

-This file structure enforces separation of concerns and provides basic testing support.
+#### An Artwork Explorer

+This application allows a user to view, search, and favorite artworks.

 #### Included technologies:

-* React
+- React
-* Node/Express
+- Node/Express
-* Nodemon
+- Nodemon
-* Babel
+- Babel
-* Webpack
+- Webpack
+- MySQL
-* Prettier/ESLint (using the AirBnb style guide)
+- Prettier/ESLint (using the AirBnb style guide)